daryl800/Mandelbrot_ClientServer/README.md

     - The server is capable of handleing multiple call.
 And it is psssible to speicfy which port the server listens to.

-2. Client application divides the task into multiple requests and spreads the workload over a set of severs.
-Afterwards, it merges the sub-pictures returned from the servers, shows it on screen and saves the image in jpg format into a local folder.
+2. Client application divides the image rendering task into multiple tasks and spreads the workload over a set of severs.
+When all sub-pictures returned from the servers, they will be merged and shown on the screen, a copy of the image will also be stored in a local folder in jpg format under the name "FullMandelbrotImage.jpg".

 # Getting Started